IanW6374/Raspberry-Garage/README.md

 ```

-The configuration of the devices is done within the index.js file and editing the defaultDeviceObjects array.
+The configuration of the devices is done within the index.js file by editing the defaultDeviceObjects array.

 ```
 const defaultDeviceObjects = [